Article

 Site visit

 Three of the four emplacements were found to be largely intact, and of Type H configuration.
-A section of the second emplacement has been lost where a large drainage ditch crosses the site.
+A section of the second emplacement had been lost where a large drainage ditch crosses the site.
 In comparison to the Type H site constructed at Houston, the engine room doors fitted to the Bellsmyre emplacements have been installed at the opposite end of the room.
-The control room is of the semi-buried design, which is also unusual, as this type of battery is usually associated with an overground room.
+The control room is of a semi-buried design, which is also unusual, as this type of battery is usually associated with an overground room.

 Site development 2008